nrfconnect/sdk-nrf/samples/nrf_rpc/ps_client/README.rst

    :local:
    :depth: 2

-The Protocols serialization client application demonstrates how to send remote procedure calls (RPC) to a Protocols serialization server device.
+The Protocols serialization client sample demonstrates how to send remote procedure calls (RPC) to a Protocols serialization server device.
 The RPCs are used to control Bluetooth LE and OpenThread stacks running on the server device.
 The client and server devices use nRF RPC library and the UART interface to communicate with each other.